Dosage Form: tablet

 Cases of myopathy, including rhabdomyolysis, have been reported with fenofibrates co-administered with colchicine, and caution should be exercised when prescribing fenofibrate with colchicine [see Drug Interactions (7.4)].

-Fenofibrate at doses equivalent to 96 mg to 145 mg Fenofibrate Tablets per day has been associated with increases in serum transaminases [AST (SGOT) or ALT (SGPT)].
+Fenofibrate at doses equivalent to 96 mg to 145 mg Fenofibrate Tablets for oral use per day has been associated with increases in serum transaminases [AST (SGOT) or ALT (SGPT)].
 In a pooled analysis of 10 placebo-controlled trials, increases to > 3 times the upper limit of normal occurred in 5.3% of patients taking fenofibrate versus 1.1% of patients treated with placebo.

-Caution should be exercised when coumarin anticoagulants are given in conjunction with Fenofibrate Tablets because of the potentiation of coumarin-type anticoagulant effects in prolonging the Prothrombin Time/International Normalized Ratio (PT/INR).
+Caution should be exercised when coumarin anticoagulants are given in conjunction with Fenofibrate Tablets for oral use because of the potentiation of coumarin-type anticoagulant effects in prolonging the Prothrombin Time/International Normalized Ratio (PT/INR).
 To prevent bleeding complications, frequent monitoring of PT/INR and dose adjustment of the anticoagulant are recommended until PT/INR has stabilized [see Drug Interactions (7.1)].

 Pancreatitis has been reported in patients taking fenofibrate, gemfibrozil, and clofibrate.
 This occurrence may represent a failure of efficacy in patients with severe hypertriglyceridemia, a direct drug effect, or a secondary phenomenon mediated through biliary tract stone or sludge formation with obstruction of the common bile duct.

 Mild to moderate hemoglobin, hematocrit, and white blood cell decreases have been observed in patients following initiation of fenofibrate therapy.
 However, these levels stabilize during long-term administration.
 Thrombocytopenia and agranulocytosis have been reported in individuals treated with fenofibrate.
-Periodic monitoring of red and white blood cell counts are recommended during the first 12 months of Fenofibrate Tablets administration.
+Periodic monitoring of red and white blood cell counts are recommended during the first 12 months of Fenofibrate Tablets for oral use administration.

 Acute hypersensitivity reactions such as Stevens-Johnson syndrome and toxic epidermal necrolysis requiring patient hospitalization and treatment with steroids have been reported in individuals treated with fenofibrates.
-Urticaria was seen in 1.1 vs. 0%, and rash in 1.4 vs. 0.8% of fenofibrate and placebo patients, respectively, in controlled trials.
+Urticaria was seen in 1.1 vs. 0%, and rash in 1.4 vs. 0.8% of fenofibrate and placebo patients respectively in controlled trials.